LeftAndRight/AS2JS/README.md

 AS2JS
 =====

-Assists converting ActionScript code to Backbone
+Adobe AIR App that assists in converting ActionScript 3 classes to JavaScript ones.

+- In Development